-• The Oral Health Clinical Performance Measure for sealants is currently only applicable to health centers that provide preventive dental services directly or by a formal arrangement in which the health center pays for the service (Form 5A,
+• The Oral Health Clinical Performance Measure for sealants is currently only applicable to health centers that provide preventive dental services directly or by a formal arrangement in which the health center pays for the service (Form 5A, Columns I and II).
+A health center that only provides preventive dental services via a formal referral (Form 5A, Column III) may set the goal for the Oral Health performance measure as zero.
+If the goal for the Oral Health performance measure for sealants will be set to 0, at least one self-defined Oral Health performance measure must be tracked under the Additional Clinical Performance Measures section.

-&lt;sup>39 Refer to PAL 2016-02: Approved Uniform Data System Changes for Calendar Year 2016 for details about new and updated performance measures.
+&lt;sup>37 Refer to PAL 2016-02: Approved Uniform Data System Changes for Calendar Year 2016 for details about new and updated performance measures.